DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

-# CRM AI Agent to handle and respond customer emails
+# CRM AI Agent to handle and respond to customer emails

 AI agent to handle and respond to customer emails using an internal knowledge base.

 ## Motivation
-Businesses often receive a large volume of emails from customers inquiring about products, reporting issues, or requesting assistance.
-This requires significant effort to classify, respond, or escalate inquiries efficiently.
+Businesses often receive many emails from customers inquiring about products, reporting issues, or requesting assistance.
+Classifying, responding to, or escalating inquiries efficiently requires significant effort.
 This project leverages AI to automate email management, providing timely responses and improving customer satisfaction.

 ## Goal and Objectives
 The goal is to develop an AI agent that can: